-A meeting of the Ogallala Board of Health was called to order at 7:15 P.M. by Chairman Buck Bassett in the City of Ogallala Administration Building, 411 East Second Street, Ogallala, Nebraska.
-The meeting was convened in accordance with the Open Meetings Act.
-Members present: Buck Bassett and Dr. Paul Foy.
-Absent: Mary Lou Heelan, Dave Kling, and Dr. Kurt Johnson.
-Also present: Ogallala Police Department Code Enforcement Officer Eric Troxel and Lt.
-Rod Kolsrud as acting secretary.
+A meeting of the Ogallala Board of Health was called to order at 7:30 P.M. by Chairman Dr. Paul Foy in the City of Ogallala Administration Building, 411 East Second Street, Ogallala, Nebraska.
+Members present: Dr. Paul Foy, new board member CJ Poltack, Mary Lou Heelan, and Secretary Dave Kling.
+Absent: Dr. Kurt Johnson.
+Also present: Ogallala Police Department Code Enforcement Officer Eric Troxel.

 Notice of the meeting was given in advance by publication in the Keith County News, the designated method of giving notice.
 Notice of the meeting was delivered to members of the Board of Health by hand delivery of an Ogallala Police Officer.

-Public Forum: Bassett opened the public forum and invited any individual wishing to speak to the board to come to the podium.
-Bassett advised that the Public Forum would remain open for the duration of the public meeting.
+Public Forum: Dr. Foy opened the public forum and invited any individual wishing to speak to the board to come to the podium.
+Dr. Foy advised that the Public Forum would remain open for the duration of the public meeting.

-No further business to come before the Board, Dr. Foy made a motion to adjourn, seconded by Dr. Johnson.
-Voting Yes: Bassett, Foy, and Johnson.
+No further business to come before the Board, Mary Lou Heelan made a motion to adjourn, seconded by Dave Kling.
+Voting Yes: Dr. Foy, Heelan, Poltack and Kling.
 Voting No: None.
-Absent: Kling, and Heelan.
+Absent: Dr. Johnson.
 Motion Carried.

 Secretary – Dave Kling